The 20 Best Hereditary Ataxia Doctors in Norway

 Oslo, NO

-Vegard Wyller practices in Oslo, Norway.
+Vegard Wyller practices practicing medicine in Oslo, Norway.
 Wyller is rated as an Experienced expert by MediFind in the treatment of Hereditary Ataxia.
-Their top areas of expertise are Chronic Fatigue Syndrome, Mononucleosis, Fibromyalgia, Intrauterine Device Insertion, and Heart Transplant.
+They are also highly rated in 3 other conditions, according to our data.
+Their clinical expertise encompasses Chronic Fatigue Syndrome, Mononucleosis, Fibromyalgia, Familial Dysautonomia, and Intrauterine Device Insertion.

 Experienced in Hereditary Ataxia